 When it finally arrived, I was extremely excited to start making some candle holders.
 The magic number was four, I made four candle holders before the drill bit snapped, this was all in a small timeframe, within 1 hour, the item was no longer usable and my candle holder journey came to its sad end, not to say I will give up, I will just pay more for something that is up to the job.
 What did I make?

-If you want to make your own candle holders, you will need a few items before you can get started, these are:
+If you want to make your own candle holders, you will need a few items before you can get started, here are some of them.
+Firstly you will need some type of wood for the base of the candle holder, a tealight candle holder, tools for the making process, and some safety equipment.

-If you have all of those items, feel free to move on.
-Here is a step by step guide, so that you can get started:
+If you have all of those items, feel free to move on, and follow our guide to getting started.

 1. The first step would be to ensure you are protected by wearing the safety equipment mentioned above.

-2. Then prepare your wood, if it is a perfect size then skip this step but if not cut it to the size you would like it with the handsaw.
+2. Then prepare your wood, if it is a perfect size then skip this step but if not cut it to the size you would like it using a handsaw.

 4. Place your wooden piece in a clamp or vice of some sort to avoid it spinning out of control.
 Then go ahead and start drilling into the x with the 40mm spade drill bit.
 Do this a little at a time, and keep testing to see whether the tealight candle fits or not.
 Repeating this process until it does.